janel-developer/WishTender-backend/README.md

 THANKYOU_PASSWORD = yourzohoemailpassword
 CONFIRM_EMAIL = someemail@zoho.com
 CONFIRM_PASSWORD = some password
-TEST_EMAIL = hayley16@ethereal.email (you can set up a free etheral emai, this helps you test without sending actual emails and getting labeled as spam)
+TEST_EMAIL = hayley16@ethereal.email (you can set up a free etheral email, this helps you test without sending actual emails and getting labeled as spam)
 TEST_PASSWORD = the test email password
 STRIPE_SECRET_TEST_KEY = get this from stripe
-STRIPE_PUBLIC_TEST_KEY= get this from stripe APPFEE=.10 this doesn't need to be an enrironment variable.
-What was I thinking?
+STRIPE_PUBLIC_TEST_KEY= get this from stripe APPFEE=.10 (this doesn't need to be an environment variable.
+What was I thinking?)
 TEST_EXPRESS_ACCOUNT= a stripe test data connect account id (only necessary for some tests) TEST_EXPRESS_ACCOUNT_CA = a stripe test data connect account id from canada (only necessary for some tests)
 ```